 Calculation of Confidence Intervals—Bootstrapping

 Throughout this report, the study team have provided 95 percent confidence intervals around key metrics.
 The study team used a bootstrapping method to calculate the confidence intervals.
+Bootstrapping is a statistical tool using repeated sampling and a sampling distribution to calculate confidence intervals, bypassing the standard error (and the requirement of a normal distribution) entirely.
+If the distribution is not symmetrical, then the bootstrapped confidence interval will not be symmetrical.
 For this report, the study team took 10,000 random samples of population size for each relevant dataset and calculated the key metric (either average savings or average EFLH).
 Our confidence intervals reflect the middle 95 percent of the replication means.